 If you suspect a pipe has frozen, first locate the affected section.

-Gently warm the pipe by applying heat with a hair dryer or space heater, starting from the area closest to the faucet and working outward.
+Gently warm the pipe by applying heat with a hair dryer or space heater.
+When thawing the pipe, start from the area closest to the faucet and work outward.
 Avoid using an open flame, as it poses a significant fire hazard and could damage the pipe.

-If the pipe does not thaw or you’re unsure how to proceed, contact a licensed plumber for assistance.
+Call a licensed plumber for assistance if the pipe does not thaw or you’re unsure how to proceed.

 Denver Clean-up & Restoration Services